dipcb05/vehicus/README.md

 ## API Documentation

 - The API documentation is automatically generated using FastAPI's Swagger UI.
 You can access it by navigating to http://localhost:8000/docs in your browser.
+Also OpenAPI docs also available in the repositories.